Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Emulators

 We split the error analysis into mean error and standard deviation for each of the three metrics described in the previous section.
 Fig. \ref{fig:grid_bias_err_emu} shows the mean error with respect to the accuracy, noise weighting, and noise and SV weighting.
 The mean error is calculated by taking the absolute value of the mean of the error in each pixel, and shows in each redshift bin how far on average the values vary from the mean.
 The top and bottom rows in Fig. \ref{fig:grid_bias_err_emu} show that the mean error in accuracy and SV + noise error fall well beneath the 10\% level, approaching the 1\% error across most of the image.
 The mean noise error in the middle row shows that the pixels around those that have been masked are near the 100\% level, indicating that the model error is larger than the noise standard deviation.
 Including the SV weighting component, in addition to the noise, surpasses the model error, indicating the model performs well relative to the SV.
 Evidently, structure still remains in the mean error with all three evaluation metrics, with highest error power in the lower left-hand corner, where the highest 21cm signal power also exists.
 The residual structure reflects the pattern seen in the sample variance in Fig. \ref{fig:cosmic_var_emu}.
 We can only expect the emulator to be able to predict the mean, so deviations from the truth signal generated with a random seed are inevitable.

 Due to the deterministic nature of the emulator, it is not possible to predict the distribution of power in the low $k$ bins.
 To investigate further, we increased the number of seeds per parameter combination to six total and re-trained the model on all the seeds to check if the emulator would be able to better capture the SV in the low $k$ bins by predicting the mean.
 The resulting model did not perform better than the model trained on one seed.
 We also trained several emulators for each seed set of data and averaged over the results, this also did not improve the results.
+In addition, since the 2DPS can be analysed as an image, we trained a convolutional neural network (CNN) on the image format of the data to assess whether the CNN improved feature extraction.
+However, the CNN also did not improve performance.
 Hence, we decided to proceed with the simplest model.

 In Fig. \ref{fig:grid_mag_err_emu}, we show the standard deviation of the error in each redshift bin.
 This was calculated by taking the standard deviation of the absolute value of the error as prescribed by the three evaluation metrics.
 We see a similar pattern to the mean error plot, where the top and bottom plots hover closer to the 10\% error level showing lower errors than the middle row.
 The standard deviation of the noise error jumps above 100\% error in the pixels closest to the masked corner, again showing that the noise spread on its own does not cover the error in the emulator.
 Once the SV is taken into account, the standard deviation decreases to 10\% or under.